TikTok COO to step down from the company after nearly 5 years in the role

-NEW YORK -- TikTok’s Chief Operating Officer, V Pappas, is leaving the popular social media platform after nearly five years in the role.
+NEW YORK -- TikTok’s Chief Operating Officer, V Pappas, is leaving the popular social media platform after nearly five years at the company.

 TikTok CEO Shou Zi Chew said in a note sent to employees that Pappas, one of the company’s most public faces, will continue to serve as a strategic advisor.